davidcphan/info90010/README.md

-# info90010
-Innovation Project - Student Social
+# Student Social
+This is our innovation project for the capstone subject INFO90010.

+## Team members
+* Shengyan Liu
+* Yanlin Yu
+* Shekher Mudgal
+* David Phan